maningtian/Ningtian-Ma/README.md

 ```

 ## Start the Front-End
-Once the back-end server is up and running, feel free to launch the front-end client web application.
+Once the back-end server is up and running, please go on and launch the front-end client web application.
 Instructions can be found in our [portfolia-client](https://github.com/Jarhatz/portfolia-client) repository.